SUMMER COMMUNITIES OF SERVICE

 That’s a bold affirmation to make, but we, the Alliance of Baptists, in collaboration with the United Church of Christ, believe that young adults have an opportunity to do just that through participating in the Summer Communities of Service program!

-This 10-week program offers young adults ages 19-30 a life-changing opportunity to live in intentional community, to develop leadership skills, to participate in hands-on justice advocacy/service work, and todiscern issues of faith and vocational choices!
+This 10-week program offers adults ages 19 and older a life-changing opportunity to live in intentional community, to develop leadership skills, to participate in hands-on justice advocacy/service work, and to discern issues of faith and vocational choices!

-In the past four years, we have seen those bold words, Change your Life, Change your World, come to fruition.
+Since its inception in 2010, we have seen the bold words, Change your Life, Change your World, come to fruition.
 Interns at a day-labor ministry begun by Wellspring UCC in Centreville, Va., have been motivated to learn more about the hardships and injustices that immigrants face and their path in graduate school has been informed by their experience.
-Interns at Hyaets in Charlotte, N.C., have been challenged to really live as neighbors in a part of town that is often forgotten when it comes to safety, community development, and good food choices.
+Interns in Charlotte, N.C., have been challenged to really live as neighbors in a part of town that is often forgotten when it comes to safety, community development, and good food choices.
 They have moved into their careers in law enforcement and care for veterans with a different perspective.
 Interns have helped build homes in Mississippi, teach children in Chicago, clothe and feed people who are homeless in New York, offer support and friendship to those who are marginalized in New Orleans.
 These former interns are now going to seminary, teaching children, serving in the Peace Corps, and holding long-term mission and ministry positions!
-Summer 2014 is going to be another great summer with opportunities in the following locations:

-If you have questions please call Paula Clayton Dempsey, minister for partnership relations of the Alliance of Baptists, at 866.745.7609.
-Or email Paula.
+If you have questions please call Paula Clayton Dempsey, director for partnership relations of the Alliance of Baptists, at 866.745.7609 or email Paula.

 Hear from 2014 interns about why they chose to participate in Summer Communities of Service: